tanbirhaque/tanbirhaque/README.md

 <!-- **Anirat04/Anirat04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Here are some ideas to get you started:
+👀 Current overview:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my portfolio using react
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Advanced JavaScript, Next.JS, Mongoose, SASS
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with projects that can help me grow as a developer and contribute to the developer community.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with best practices in code architecture and design patterns.
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/tanbirhaque/) or [Twitter](https://twitter.com/TanbirHaque04/).
+Feel free to shoot me a message!

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I started coding because I wanted to create my own video game characters when I was a teenager.